f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>Chapter 18</span>
     <span>, there are many different ways you can lay out CSS rules,</span>
     <span>and you can also include them directly within tags or save a set of rules to an external</span>
     <span>file to be loaded in separately.
-This flexibility not only lets you style your HTML pre‐</span>
-    <span>cisely, but it can also (for example) provide built-in hover functionality to animate</span>
+This flexibility not only lets you style your HTML precisely, but it can also (for example) provide built-in hover functionality to animate</span>
     <span>objects as the mouse passes over them.
-You will also learn how to access all of an ele‐</span>
-    <span>ment&rsquo;s CSS properties from JavaScript as well as HTML.</span>
+You will also learn how to access all of an element&rsquo;s CSS properties from JavaScript as well as HTML.</span>
     <a id="and-then-there-s-html5"></a>
     <h3>And Then There&rsquo;s HTML5</h3>
     <span>As useful as all these additions to the web standards became, they were not enough</span>
     <span>for ever more ambitious developers.
 For example, there was still no simple way to</span>
     <span>manipulate graphics in a web browser without resorting to plug-ins such as Flash.</span>
     <span>And the same went for inserting audio and video into web pages.
-Plus, several annoy‐</span>
-    <span>ing inconsistencies had crept into HTML during its evolution.</span><br/>
+Plus, several annoying inconsistencies had crept into HTML during its evolution.</span><br/>
-    <span>So, to clear all this up and take the Internet beyond Web 2.0 and into its next itera‐</span>
-    <span>tion, a new standard for HTML was created to address all these shortcomings.
+    <span>So, to clear all this up and take the Internet beyond Web 2.0 and into its next iteration, a new standard for HTML was created to address all these shortcomings.
 It was</span>
     <span>called</span>
     <span>HTML5</span>
     <span>and it began development as long ago as 2004, when the first draft was</span>